The most mysterious disaster in camping history

 The whole trip was well planned and even though it was 1959, their gear was sensible and in terms of equipment and supplies, they were very well prepared.
 On the second day of hiking, the 10th and definitely the luckiest member of the group started to suffer from joint pains and had to turn back, leaving the other nine to carry on.

-For the next few days everything went well and the group made good time, making it to the edge of a large highland area where they decided to spend the night and try to make it through the region in the morning.
+For the next few days, everything went well and the group made good time, making it to the edge of a large highland area where they decided to spend the night and try to make it through the region in the morning.
 At first light on February 1, the group of hikers began their journey through the pass, a large and wide valley covered in forest and surrounded by steep and rocky hills.
 The distance was short enough so that they could make it through in a single day, but not long after they reached the valley floor the weather began to turn and made it difficult to navigate.

-They made an error at one point and ended up walking towards the peak of mount Kholat Syakhl, but when they realized their mistake the group leader, Igor Dyatlov, decided to make camp for the night on the side of the mountain instead of walking the 1.5 km trip back to the valley floor.
+They made an error at one point and ended up walking towards the peak of Mount Kholat Syakhl, but when they realized their mistake the group leader, Igor Dyatlov, decided to make camp for the night on the side of the mountain instead of walking the 1.5 km trip back to the valley floor.

-What exactly happened in the early morning hours of 2 February, 1959 will forever remain a mystery, but at this point as far as everyone else was concerned, the trip was going well.
+What exactly happened in the early morning hours of 2 February 1959 will forever remain a mystery, but at this point as far as everyone else was concerned, the trip was going well.
 The group leader was supposed to send a telegram to his sports club on the 12th of February when they reached their next village, but it wasn’t uncommon for expeditions like this to go over by a few days.

 By the 20th of February, everyone’s relatives put enough pressure on the authorities to make them act, and a search party was sent out.
-At first it consisted of volunteers and they found no trace of the group, but later on the military and police sent out search teams and on the 26th they found the camp site.
+At first, it consisted of volunteers and they found no trace of the group, but later on, the military and police sent out search teams, and on the 26th they found the campsite.

 (One of the tents of the Dyatlov group)

 It seems the group got up during the night and ran down the slope towards the trees on the valley floor, but at some point split into two groups, with five of them running towards the same area of the woods and the other four heading off in an unknown direction.
-The first two bodies were found within the trees sitting around a burnt out fire and both appeared to have died from hypothermia.
+The first two bodies were found within the trees sitting around a burnt-out fire and both appeared to have died from hypothermia.
 Both were only wearing underwear and socks, with one of them wearing a single boot and the other completely barefoot.

-Three more bodies were found on the way back up the slope and each was frozen in a struggling position, suggesting they were trying to get back to the camp before they froze to dead.
+Three more bodies were found on the way back up the slope and each was frozen in a struggling position, suggesting they were trying to get back to the camp before they froze to death.
 It took two months before the other four bodies were found, located under several feet of snow about 75 meters away from the first five bodies.

 What makes this story so strange is the cause of death for some of the hikers.
 Two of them were found to have huge chest trauma, which one inspecting physician compared to being equal to being hit by a car, though there was no visible damage to the skin in the form of cuts or bruising.
-The four who were later found all had soft tissue damage to their heads, with one of the group missing both eyes and another was missing a tongue.
+The four who were later found all had soft tissue damage to their heads, with one of the group missing both eyes and another missing a tongue.

-One of the group had a skull fracture and several of them had severe burns on parts of their bodies and clothing, which some reports said that due to the manner of the burns could only have been caused by radiation.
+One of the group had a skull fracture and several of them had severe burns on parts of their bodies and clothing, which some reports said due to the manner of the burns could only have been caused by radiation.

 (One of the bodies of the Dyatlov group as it was found)